kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 of the project.
 It was a bit struggling to find out how set our variables and network so our containers communicate with each other, as well as how we are going to better manage the available credits that we had so we don't run out of them.
 Google cloud had many new concepts for us, like artifact registries and Compute engines so we invested a lot of time in grasping all these concepts.
+Unfortunately, we did not manage to successfully run our application with Cloud Run but we can very confidently say that it would be a matter of time to resolve it since we were able to run it locally.

 ### Question 31